dev-ankit-mishra/AI-Resume-and-Job-Optimizer/README.md

 # AI-Resume-and-Job-Optimizer
-A full-stack project on AI Resume optimizer using LLMs.
+A full-stack project on AI Resume optimizer based on job description using LLMs.